mbenson/backstage/docs/features/software-templates/template-extensions.md

 # Customizing the templating environment

-You can use custom plugins to install your own template filters, global functions and global values.
-If you are on the new backend you will use a scaffolder plugin module to do this; we will also discuss how to install template extensions on the old backend.
+Custom plugins make it possible to install your own template extensions, which may be any combination of filters, global functions and global values.
+With the new backend you would use a scaffolder plugin module for this; later we will demonstrate the analogous approach with the old backend.

-## Streamlining Template Extension Module Creation with Backstage CLI
+## Streamlining Template Extension Module Creation with the Backstage CLI

-The creation of a template extensions module in Backstage can be accelerated using the Backstage CLI.
+The creation of a "template environment customization" module in Backstage can be accelerated using the Backstage CLI.

 Start by using the `yarn backstage-cli new` command to generate a scaffolder module.
 This command sets up the necessary boilerplate code, providing a smooth start: